symbolicdata/symbolicdata.github.io/Events.2013-08.markdown

 #### Program

-The program will address different use cases, efforts and aspects of RDF based concepts of inter community communication along the needs of scientific communities in Symbolic Computing (aka Computer Algebra).
+The program addressed different use cases, efforts and aspects of RDF based concepts of inter community communication along the needs of scientific communities in Symbolic Computing.

-We use agile concept also planning the program schedule; much will depend on the participants themselves.
-A workshop ...

 **Tuesday, August 27, 2013**